College of Communication > Faculty & Staff > Faculty A-Z > Matthew Ragas

 Journal of Health and Mass Communication among others.

-Ragas is a recipient of the college's excellence in teaching award, DePaul ENGAGE socially responsible faculty awards, the Nafziger-White-Salwen dissertation award from AEJMC, and several other teaching or research awards and nominations.
-A member of Page, a global professional association for senior corporate communicators, he is most proud of
+Ragas has been a recipient of the Dorothy Bowles Public Service Award and the Nafziger-White Salwen Dissertation Award from the Association for Education in Journalism and Mass Communication.
+He has also received the college's Excellence in Teaching award, DePaul ENGAGE socially responsible faculty awards, and several other teaching or research awards and nominations.
+A member of the board of trustees for the Arthur W. Page Society, a global professional association for senior corporate communicators, he is most proud of

 serving as faculty advisor on 12 winning Page/Institute for Public Relations case study competition cases authored by his graduate students.

-A New Orleans native, Ragas is passionate about good food, traveling, the stock market, politics and public affairs, and sports (go Florida Gators, UCF Knights, New Orleans Saints, all Chicago teams, and the Blue Demons, of course).
-He lives in the South Loop with his better half, Traci, and their trusty companion, Mabel Mae, a rescue dog.
+A New Orleans native, Ragas is passionate about good food, traveling, the stock market, politics and public affairs, and sports (go Florida Gators, UCF Knights, New Orleans Saints, all Chicago teams, particularly the White Sox, and the Blue Demons, of course).
+He lives in the South Loop with his better half, Traci, an IT program manager, and their trusty companion, Mabel Mae, a rescue dog.